abo/influx-proxy/README.md

 * Cache data to file when write failed, then rewrite.
 * Support multiple databases to create and store.
 * Support database sharding with consistent hash.
-* Support tools to rebalance, recovery, resync and cleanup.
+* Support tools to rebalance, scale, replicate, repair and cleanup in runtime.
 * Load config file and no longer depend on python and redis.
 * Support both rp and precision parameter when writing data.
 * Support influxdb-java, influxdb shell and grafana.
 * Support prometheus remote read and write.
 * Support authentication and https.
-* Support authentication encryption.
 * Support health status check.
 * Support database whitelist.
 * Support version display.